Neuroscientist, Columbia University

 Michael Belfiore is a writer focused on breakthrough technologies poised to change our world and is the author of "The Department of Mad Scientists: How DARPA Is Remaking Our World, from the Internet to Artificial Limbs".
 He writes for Popular Science, Popular Mechanics, Air & Space, and for emerging technology companies.

-Unknown, Los Alamos National Laboratory
+Senior Member of Technical Staff, Los Alamos National Laboratory

 President, The Long Now Foundation